 Larry R. Vosmera envisioned a future full of opportunities for northern Colorado’s upcoming business leaders.
 The Larry R. Vosmera Scholarship Endowment, created by the Vosmera Foundation following Vosmera’s death in April of 2017, will provide scholarship support to UNC business students who served or are serving in the United States military, or are a participant in the university’s Reserved Officer Training Corps (ROTC) program.

 In addition to creating a new scholarship, the Vosmera Foundation provided funding to support the Campus Commons.
-Currently under construction, the Campus Commons will house university career services and serve as a welcome center for guests; functions that reflect Vosmera’s commitment to the Northern Colorado business community.
+Currently under construction, the Campus Commons will house university Center for Career Readiness and serve as a welcome center for guests; functions that reflect Vosmera’s commitment to the Northern Colorado business community.

 “Larry’s lifelong ties to the Greeley community and his affection for the University of Northern Colorado make this endowment and Campus Commons naming opportunity the perfect fit for his wishes,” shares foundation representative Jason Williams.
 “The Vosmera Foundation’s hope is that the scholarships this endowment creates honors those who serve our nation.”